 Cuban Revolution Tour

-Join us on this history tour to learn about the Cuban Revolution led by Fidel Castro, visiting significant sites in Santiago de Cuba.
+Join us on this history tour to learn about the Cuban Revolution led by Fidel Castro.
+We'll visit the most symbolic and relevant spots of this uprising in Santiago de Cuba.
 Patria o muerte!.
 Cuban Revolution Tour.
-The tour will begin at the Casa Granda Hotel in Céspedes Park.
-We will...

 - 4 hours

-Join us on this history tour to learn about the Cuban Revolution led by Fidel Castro, visiting significant sites in Santiago de Cuba.
+Join us on this history tour to learn about the Cuban Revolution led by Fidel Castro.
+We'll visit the most symbolic and relevant spots of this uprising in Santiago de Cuba.
 Patria o muerte!

 Cuban Revolution Tour

-The tour will begin at the Casa Granda Hotel in Céspedes Park.
-We will view the Cathedral of Santiago de Cuba before boarding a classic vintage car.
-Our next stop is the Palace of the Provincial Government, home to the Emilio Bacardi Museum, which is essential for understanding the city's politics in the mid-20th century.
+The tour will commence in front of the Casa Granda Hotel in Céspedes Park.
+We will admire the Cathedral of Santiago de Cuba before boarding a classic vintage car.
+This vehicle will take us to the Palace of the Provincial Government, currently housing the Emilio Bacardi Museum, to understand the city's mid-20th century politics.

-Next, we will visit the Moncada Barracks, the site of the attack on July 26, 1953, led by Fidel Castro and others against the Batista regime.
-This unsuccessful attack sparked the 26th of July Movement, pivotal for the Cuban Revolution's success on January 1, 1960.
+Next, we will visit the Moncada Barracks, attacked on July 26, 1953, by guerrillas including Fidel Castro and his brother Raúl.
+Although the assault failed, it initiated the 26th of July Movement, which paved the way for the Cuban Revolution's success in Havana on January 1, 1960.

-At the 26th of July History Museum, we will explore a permanent exhibition that contextualizes the barracks' history and the Revolution.
-We will then board a horse-drawn carriage to travel to the Santa Ifigenia cemetery.
+At the barracks, we’ll explore the 26th of July History Museum, which contextualizes the barracks' history and the Revolution.
+Following this visit, we will board a horse-drawn carriage to the Santa Ifigenia Cemetery.

-In the cemetery, we will visit the tomb of Fidel Castro, adjacent to the mausoleum of José Martí.
-The tour concludes with a return to the starting point in the vintage car after 4 hours.
+Within the cemetery, we'll stop at the tomb of Fidel Castro, located next to the mausoleum of José Martí.
+Finally, we’ll return in the vintage car to the starting point, concluding the tour after 4 hours.

 Prices